Dreamaniac 1986 Review

 Pushing the imaginative work of the screenwriter to one side, there’s not much here to warrant hunting out a copy of Dreamaniac.
 Despite giving you the false hope that it’ll taste like a Nandos after a night on the San Miguels, it ends up more like a greasy kebab that you found on the table the next morning.
 It’s just that it fails to build on a promising foundation.
 There are a lot better efforts floating around, but I guess that for people like us – the slasher enthusiasts – it’s worth seeing for a couple of cool gore scenes.

 The highlight of Decoteau’s career thereafter – I mean, his biggest motion picture – would be Puppet Master III.
 He did return to the slasher genre, with The Frightening, Final Scream and the sequel to Jeff Obrow’s Legend of the Mummy, which funnily enough plays more like a stalk and slash flick.
 Aside from that, he would remain a big-enough figure in B-Movies to have made a name that almost everyone in horror is aware of, which is a considerable feat.
 I cannot be sure if he is satisfied that he has reached the peak of his ambition, but I think he can be proud of his contributions to cinema.
 His ship never quite rolled in close enough to take him to the level of the names that I mentioned in my opening paragraph, but he carved out a career that has seen him roll out almost a hundred titles.
 Not bad for a guy that constantly works on the smallest of budgets.

 Final Girl: √√

-Posted on November 7, 2012, in Chucks in Zombies too, Slasher and tagged 1986, cheap as chips, cheesy wotsit, David DeCoteau, Dreamaniac, porn star bunnies, Rare Slasher, Slasher.
+Posted on November 7, 2012, in Chucks in Zombies too, Slasher and tagged 1986, cheap as chips, cheesy wotsit, David DeCoteau, Dreamaniac, porn star bunnies, Rare Slasher, Slasher, USA.
 Bookmark the permalink.
 1 Comment.